 3.6.1 Spatial Interface 2.0

-The mechanism defined above using OGC Document OGC 10-069r2 [94] has not proven to be an effective mechanism and has not been implemented in NG9-1-1 deployments to date.
-This version introduces a new SI mechanism that uses modern technologies and is fully standards-based.

 This version of the document introduces a new design for the SI (SIv2).

 To maintain backwards-compatibility in this document, the existing SI mechanism is MANDATORY to implement while the new SIv2 is OPTIONAL to implement.
 A subsequent major version of this document will deprecate the current SI in favor of the new SIv2 defined below.